hpssjellis/portenta-pro-community-solutions/README.md

 Started March 20st 2021

-Note: This is a downloadable zippable Arduino library.
-Install using the library manager --> add .zip file
+# Install from the Arduino IDE library manager --> serach for "Portenta" Install the "Portenta Pro Coummnity Solutions"

 ## Goal